SeanGearin/SeanGearin/README.md

 # Sean Gearin

-Operator.
-Builder.
+An operator who builds, not a builder who operates.
 Pattern recognition at the intersection of culture, capital, and technology.

 ## What I've Built